longtongster/ml-project-template/README.md

 To run the pipeline execture `dvc repro`.If nothing changed in certains `stages` in the pipeline DVC will not execute them.
 A full calculation of the pipeline can be forces usig `dvc repro --force".

-You can see the DAG by entering `dvc dag`
+You can see the DAG by entering `dvc dag`.
+This gives only the stages.
+Use `dvc dag --outs` to plot the dag of the outs sections fo the dag.

 **important** - the dvc pipeline only tracks what is mentioned under `outs` in the dvc.yaml file.
 The other files e.g. `.py` files, dvc.yaml, dvc.lock, `.dvc` are being tracked by git.
 With `dvc push` all files in the `outs` section are pushed to the remote data repo.
 This means by default the `raw_data` (not in outs) directory is not tracked by dvc.